 1. Identify Customers

-2. Check out the Competition
+2. Check Out The Competition

-It’ll take a bit of planning and some fine tuning, but checking on what others are doing and how they’ve become successful can help focus your efforts a little more.
-Conversely, if everyone is doing the exact same thing, maybe it’s time for you to switch it up and test new hours out.
-You may find that the new hours are your optimal hours.
+It’ll take a bit of planning and some fine tuning, but checking on how other restaurants are providing their guest experience can help focus your efforts a little more.
+Conversely, if everyone is doing the exact same thing, maybe it’s time for you to switch it up and test out something totally unique.

 What days are you open and what days are you closed?
 Could you be closed on a different day that isn’t performing well during the week?
 Do you need to add a day to accommodate for the large numbers of people?
 When you take a deeper look at how each day of the week is performing in regards to sales goals, you can hone in more on what your optimal hours are and capitalize on them.

-4. Pay Attention to Dayparts
+4. Pay Attention To Dayparts

-5. Take Advantage
+5. Take Advantage Of These Times